-«Customer Name» shall use the POCSA to submit a Slice Output Energy Request (SOER) to BPA for each Scheduling Hour submitted on a day ahead timeframe pursuant to sections 3 and 4 of Exhibit F. BPA shall supply power for any variation in the Tier 1 System Resource generation capabilities between the day-ahead and real-time timeframes to ensure Slice Output is available to «Customer Name».
+«Customer Name» shall use the POCSA to submit a Slice Output Energy Request (SOER) to BPA for each Scheduling Hour submitted on a day ahead timeframe pursuant to sections 3 and 4 of Exhibit F. BPA shall supply power for any variation in the Tier 1 System Resource generation capabilities between the day-ahead and real-time timeframes to ensure Slice Output is available to serve «Customer Name»’s SOER.

 5.1.2 The Slice Product sold by BPA and purchased by «Customer Name» is a power sale, and is not under any circumstances to be construed as a sale of the Tier 1 System Resources, Tier 1 System Resource capability, or a transfer of control of Tier 1 System Resources.
-Notwithstanding any provision of this Agreement to the contrary, BPA and the Federal operating agencies shall retain operational control of all resources comprising the FCRPS, including without limitation all such resources that comprise the Tier 1 System Resources.
+Notwithstanding any provision of this Agreement to the contrary, BPA and the federal operating agencies shall retain operational control of all resources comprising the FCRPS, including without limitation all such resources that comprise the Tier 1 System Resources.

 5.1.3 BPA does not guarantee that the amount of Slice Output Energy made available under the Slice Product, combined with Firm Requirements Power made available under the Block Product, will be sufficient to meet «Customer Name»’s Total Retail Load, on an hourly, daily, weekly, monthly, or annual basis. «Customer Name» is obligated to supply non-federal power to serve the difference between its Total Retail Load and electric power from its purchase of Slice Output and the Block Product.

-5.1.4 Changes in the output of the Tier 1 System Resources shall affect the amount of Slice Output made available to «Customer Name» under this Agreement.
-Accordingly, «Customer Name» understands and agrees it is exposed to Tier 1 System Resources performance risk and water supply risk.
+5.1.4 Changes in the output of the Tier 1 System Resources that occur after the calculation of «Customer Name»’s Firm Slice Amount pursuant to section 5.4 and prior to the Customer Inputs submission deadline pursuant to section 4 of Exhibit F shall affect the amount of Slice Output made available to «Customer Name» under this Agreement.
+Accordingly, «Customer Name» understands and agrees it is exposed to Tier 1 System Resources performance risk and water supply risk up to Customer Inputs submission deadline pursuant to section 4 of Exhibit F.

 5.1.5 The Slice Product does not provide «Customer Name» any rights to utilize Tier 1 System Resources for within-hour or within-day energy or capacity services, including but not limited to dynamic scheduling, self-supply of operating reserves, and self-supply of energy imbalance.